- Genital herpes is a sexually transmitted infection (STI) that results from sexual contact with someone who has the virus.

 - Achy, flu-like feeling

-Symptoms usually go away within 2-3 weeks; even faster if you are treated with medication.
+Symptoms usually go away on their own within 2-3 weeks.
+They can go away even faster if you are treated with medication.
 The sores usually scab over and heal without scars.
 But after going away, the virus stays in the body, even with treatment.
 The infection can flare up and cause sores again days, weeks, months, or even years later (“outbreaks”).
-Symptoms are usually worse during primary herpes, and are milder with outbreaks.

 How is herpes diagnosed?